 “Any claim that there is freedom of association in Philippines is a lie,” said Mata.
 Despite the dangers, he and other union activist there are determined to persist in the struggle for democracy.

 “All of this has not stopped us from continuing to do what needs to be done.”

-Union leaders from Brazil and Ukraine also shared their struggles with state corruption and attacks on unions and union members.
-Yet, like Mata, Carmen Foro, general secretary of the Central Union of Workers (CUT), and Olena Bebeshko, president of the Independent Union in State Enterprise, vowed to continue their fight for transparent and free government to enable workers to freely exercise their rights.
+A union leader from Brazil shared her struggle with state corruption.
+Yet, like Mata, Carmen Foro, general secretary of the Central Union of Workers (CUT) vowed to continue the fight for transparent and free government to enable workers to freely exercise their rights.

 “Unions are indispensable to democracy,” said Foro.

 In a rallying cry to workers in the United States and around the world, Randi Weingarten, president of the U.S.-based American Federation of Teachers (AFT) said workers must see the struggle to engender and preserve democracy “the same as we would fight for a collective bargaining contract.
 The fight for democracy is the same as the fight for wages, the fight for dignity.”

 Said Solidarity Center Executive Director Shawna Bader-Blau: “No social or political progress happens by magic.
 Change is pushed by people working collectively.
 And legitimacy of the government comes from the people.”